 - Joel Wiley - Wilbur-Ellis Company

 - Ryan Jefferson - Chair, Central Coast Young Farmers & Ranchers

 Director and President

 Jeff Pereira manages King City Nursery, serving the vegetable industry with starter plants.
 A native of King City, Jeff has served as their Mayor and a City Council member.
-A graduate of Cal Poly San Luis Obispo, he serves as the Legislative Affairs Vice-President of Monterey County Farm Bureau and was elected Chairman of the California Farm Bureau Federation's Rural Health and Safety Committee in December 2011.
+A graduate of Cal Poly San Luis Obispo, he previously served as the Legislative Affairs Vice-President of Monterey County Farm Bureau and was the 2011-2013 Chairman of the California Farm Bureau Federation's Rural Health and Safety Committee.
 He can be found attending many sporting events, often traveling to games around the country.

 Director and Past-President